Supersax: History

 Notable brass soloists that recorded with the group included Conte Candoli (trumpet), Frank Rosolino (trombone) and Carl Fontana (trombone).
 On the group's recordings their music was tightly orchestrated, with arrangements by Flory that contained little or no calls for improvisation (although members of the band would often solo at live performances).

 Saxophonist Warne Marsh was a member in the first edition of the group, and although he was never given freedom to solo on any officially released materials, Lee Konitz has stated that there are bootleg tapes of the group where Warne played a solo.

 They won the Grammy Award for Best Jazz Performance by a Group in 1974.
 They were also part of the Grammy-nominated 1983 recording Supersax & L.A.
 Voices, Volume 1, in which the L.A.
 Voices were nominated for Best Jazz Vocal Performance - Duo Or Group.
-Med Flory also wrote the vocal arrangements for this recording.
+Med Flory also wrote the vocal arrangements for the L.A.
+Voices recordings, as well as sang bass.